Last Updated: December 5, 2023

 - Add Modification > Find and Replace

-Now we need to add two Find & Replace operations.
-One to remove the UTM tags and another to remove the Currency parameter that Shopify also appends.
+Now add two Find & Replace operations: One to remove the UTM tags and another to remove the Currency parameter

-- Click OK and look in the right side column preview to see if the new link looks nice and clean.
-It should only have the variant id in there.
+- Click OK and confirm in the right side column preview that the new link looks nice and clean, without any parameters appended.

 - Click Save as Draft and Apply